sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor.md

-Methods filter anchors
+Methods qualify anchors
 -----

-In addition to the match conditions you specify (such as `isCaseSensitive`), the method type also influences whether text qualifies for the anchor match.
+In addition to the match conditions you specify (such as `isCaseSensitive`), the method type also influences whether text qualifies as an anchor.

-In other words, if you set a Label method, then Sensible only matches anchor text that is a good candidate for serving as a label.
-If the text is too far away from any other lines to be used as a label, it won't match, even if all the conditions you set in the Match object itself are otherwise met.
+For example, if you specify the Label method, Sensible only anchors on text that is a good label candidate.
+Any line that is too far away from other lines to be used as a label is disqualified, even if it otherwise meets the conditions in the anchor's parameters.

 In the following image, there are two filtered out "python" strings surrounded by light yellow boxes.
 They are filtered out because they do not meet the Label method's proximity requirements (the Row method would work here instead):